department-of-veterans-affairs/vets-website/_disability/6-agentorange-thailand-military-bases.md

 <div markdown="1">

-<p>Because of the proximity to Vietnam and potential for tactical herbicide use as a security measure on fenced-in base perimeters, some Servicemembers in Thailand may have been exposed to Agent Orange.
+<p>Because of the proximity to Vietnam and potential for Agent Orange use as a security measure on fenced-in base perimeters, some Servicemembers in Thailand may have been exposed to Agent Orange.
 If your service involved regular daily security duty on the fenced-in perimeters of a U.S. military base in Thailand between January 9, 1962, and May 7, 1975, you may be eligible for an acknowledgement of Agent Orange exposure.</p>

 </div>